davidroberson/cwl-pipelines/llm_instructions/creating_cwl_formatting.md

 ### Prompt

-Convert the following CWL provided in Seven Bridges JSON style into YAML Flow style with the following specifications:
+Convert the following CWL (in any format) into YAML Flow style with the following specifications, ensuring that the output steps are on one line:

 1. **Inputs and Outputs**:
    - Represent `inputs` and `outputs` as compact YAML Flow sequences (`[item1, item2]`).